Rafin31/Assert-Frontend/README.md

 ## Credits

-This project is developed as part of the **ASSERT Capstone** at the University of Wollongong.
+Developed as part of the **ASSERT Capstone Project** at the University of Wollongong by Team ASSERT.